 3 days prior to session start date

-Campers must take a COVID-19 test (PCR preferred) and receive a negative result.
+Unvaccinated campers must take a COVID-19 test (PCR required) and receive a negative result.
 Campers will be required to upload test results prior to their arrival at camp.

 - Extra caution should be taken during the three days between testing and arrival at camp.